atelierdumobile/appdeploy/README.md

-AppBuilder - Visualize, templatize and deploy your app in a second.
+AppDeploy - Visualize, templatize and deploy your app in a second.
 ============

-AppBuilder is the fastest way to deploy your mobile app to any server without configuration or environment constraints it only uses html.
+AppDeploy is the fastest way to deploy your mobile app Over The Air without specific server configuration it only uses html.

 ## Usage
-Currently used in our production toolchain with a Jenkins building the app with gym (fastlane) and AppBuilder is generating the download page in script mode from the ipa file.
+Currently used in our production toolchain with a Jenkins building the app with gym (fastlane) and AppDeploy is generating the download page in script mode from the .ipa or .apk file.

 ## Features
 - [x] Get quick info on your iOS and android App (support of .xcarchive, .ipa and .apk archive)